EmaRCB/FastPass/Documentación/Teamwork.md

 ## Percentage of individual work defined
 For the measurement of the defined individual work percentage we will use the shirt size method.
-Subjectively as a team you assign the shirt size to each terea made so you have the amount of points achieved by each member.
+Subjectively as a team you assign the shirt size to each task made so you have the amount of points achieved by each member.

 ***The numerical mapping is:**